pranjalsharmahp/Hilo/README.md

 2. Setup PostgreSQL and create databases/tables as per schema.
 3. Configure `.env` variables for DB and server ports.
 4. Run `npm install` to install dependencies.
-5. Run `node server.js` to start the backend server.
+5. Run `node server.js` to start the backend server or Host the GitHub repo on a cloud server as web service and access it through the given endpoint.

 ### Frontend